🔼The name Bathsheba: Summary

 - From the noun בת (bath), daughter, and (2) the word שבע (sheba'), either seven or to swear.

 🔼The name Bathsheba in the Bible

-Bathsheba, daughter of Ammiel, is the wife of Uriah, a Hittite and high ranking soldier in king David's army (2 Samuel 11:3).
+Bathsheba, daughter of Ammiel or Eliam, is the wife of Uriah, a Hittite and high ranking soldier in king David's army (2 Samuel 11:3).
 He's also unfortunate enough to be the king's neighbor.
 When Uriah is out fighting his king's war, David summons Bathsheba and impregnates her.
-To deal with this, he places Uriah front-center at the battle front and then withdraws his army (Uriah himself carries this order to general Joab—2 Samuel 11:14).
+To deal with this, he places Uriah front-center at the battle front and then withdraws his army (Uriah himself carries this order to general Joab — 2 Samuel 11:14).
 Uriah subsequently dies by arrows at the battle of Rabbah.

 This particularly gruesome act violates at least two out of the Ten Commandments, and God sends the prophet Nathan to king David to sort him out.
 King David unknowingly passes a death sentence over himself, but Nathan tells him that not he but his child will not live.
 After seven days David and Bathsheba's son dies nameless.
 But Bathsheba conceives again and this time the child is loved by God (12:24).
 David and Bathsheba name their son Solomon, but Nathan the prophet calls him Jedidiah.

 The name Bathsheba consists of two elements, the first being the word בת (bat), meaning daughter.
 This peculiar word was formed from the word בן (ben), meaning son: